 Popular Double Entry Bookkeeping Examples

-The cash shortage journal entry is one of many bookkeeping entries used in accounting, discover another at the links below.
+The shortage journal entry is one of many bookkeeping entries used in accounting, discover another at the links below.